itential/ipctl/docs/configuration-reference.md

 instead of storing the password in the configuration file.
 This could be accomplished by setting `IPCTL_PROFILE_<NAME>_PASSWORD` to the desired value.

-For instance, to set the password for a profile callend `prod`, the environment variable would be `IPCTL_PROFILE_PROD_PASSWORD`.
+For instance, to set the password for a profile called `prod`, the environment variable would be `IPCTL_PROFILE_PROD_PASSWORD`.
 The value would override any value in the configuration file.